Skip to main content

 How Does Light Influence the HPG Axis?

 The HPG axis, which governs the production of testosterone in men and the menstrual cycle in women, is deeply integrated with the circadian clock.
-In males, naturally follow a circadian pattern, peaking in the early morning hours.
+In males, testosterone levels naturally follow a circadian pattern, peaking in the early morning hours.
 This peak is synchronized by the SCN.

 Studies have shown that circadian disruption, such as that caused by shift work or sleep deprivation, is associated with lower mean testosterone levels.
 This occurs because the rhythmic release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, the initiating signal for the HPG axis, is modulated by the SCN.